Zulfen/ZulfBungee/README.md

 Building this addon by yourself might be a bit of a pain right now, sorry!
 I am currently planning on switching from Maven to Gradle.
 For the meantime, you can load the repo as an IntelliJ project and you should be able to build it from there.

+Please keep in mind that this plugin is currently in Alpha testing, so serious bugs may occur!

 ## **Known Bugs:**

 * Network variables sometimes don't get fetched properly.